Levy-Khintchin Theorem for best simultaneous Diophantine approximations: On

 \begin{proof}[Proof of Theorem \ref{thm:jager}.
 2] By the proof of the first part of Theorem \ref{thm:jager}, we know that the measure $\nu_{d,c}$ is the image of the measure $\frac{1}{\mu_S(S)}\mu_S$ by the map $F:S\rightarrow \R$ defined by

 We want to prove that the support of the measure $\nu_{d,c}$ contains zero, {\it i.e.}, that $\nu_{d,c}([0,\eta])>0$ for all $\eta>0$.
-By Birkhoff Theorem and by definition of $\nu_{d,c}$, it is enough to prove that
+By the Birkhoff ergodic theorem and by the definition of $\nu_{d,c}$, it is enough to prove that

 for almost all $\Lambda\in S$.
 By Lemmas \ref{lem:perturbation} and \ref{lem:smallvectors}, there exists a non empty open set $W$ in $S$ such that